Guildhawk: Security assurance

-To provide assurance and interoperability through the supply chain, Guildhawk was the first specialist language services provider to achieve independent United Kingdom Accreditation Service - ISO/IEC 27001:2005 certification for data security throughout its global operations.
+To provide assurance and interoperability through the supply chain, Guildhawk was the first specialist language services provider to achieve independent United Kingdom Accreditation Service - ISO/IEC 27001:2005 certification for data security throughout its global operations transitioning to the 2022 standard in 2025.

 Guildhawk also has a global network of subject matter experts, who advise on how to reduce the risk of fraud, bribery and cyber-crime, as well as how to enhance multilingual communication.
 They also provide thought leadership on due-diligence and business integrity.
 On 18 January 2018, the Fraud Advisory Panel charity appointed Guildhawk director David Clarke as its chairman.

 During the COVID-19 pandemic, the company deployed its expertise in multilingual communications to produce a series of free health and safety notices that were made available to the public and business.
 Guildhawk also provided a series of online briefings to advise companies and the Law Society on measures to protect their information and avoid cyber attacks and fraud during the crisis.
 In March 2021, Economia magazine interviewed Director David Clarke his four lessons the UK should learn from COVID fraud.
 The company's external Legal Counsel and board member Arun Chauhan, a solicitor specialising in fraud litigation and regulatory compliance matters makes regular appearances at events and on BBC Radio and television providing advice to businesses and consumers.

 On 30 March 2020, CEO Jurga Zilinskiene MBE and Chairman Ian Miller MBE wrote a letter to Prime Minister Boris Johnson to caution him that, "vulture funds" will use the crisis to "acquire, asset-strip and neutralise good companies".
 Its warnings fell on deaf ears.
 Zilinskiene had previously written to the Prime Minister to suggest steps the government could take to help UK companies boost international trade after leaving the European Union.
 The letters followed two meeting with the Prime Minister at 10 Downing Street.